API Proxy Set Up

 API Proxy endpoint: https://vanapi.movementinfrastructure.org

-1. Example MIG endpoint structure: https://vanapi.movementinfrastructure.org/v4/apiKeyProfiles
+1. Example DDx API endpoint structure: https://vanapi.movementinfrastructure.org/v4/apiKeyProfiles

 2. Set the request header to the X-MIGVID to the value provided during your onboarding